 In general, multi-function displays can operate a radar unit, while smaller or more basic combos—especially those intended for inland fishing applications—cannot.
 That’s why if you’re considering a whole new suite of electronics for your boat, or if you’re thinking of adding radar to your current equipment, you should think about compatibility first.

 Do You Have a Powerboat or a Sailboat?
 How Large Is Your Boat?

 Answering these questions settles your choice between the two forms of radar units, the open array or the radome.
 Open arrays (where you can see the rotating arm turning, like on a Navy ship) have the widest antennas, the narrowest beamwidth, between 3.5° and 1.1°, the sharpest focus for picking out small targets, and the longest ranges.
 Open arrays are best for large powerboats with radar arches or pilothouses.
-They’re also used by hardcore anglers who want the most precise fish targeting—anglers who search for flocks of birds—on some smaller fishing boats.
+They’re also used by hardcore anglers on smaller fishing boats who search for flocks of birds to precisely target groups of fish.

 Radomes, with the moving parts inside an 18" or 24" dome, offer better mounting flexibility where space is limited.
 Horizontal beamwidths between 3.5° and 7° give sharp enough resolution, although small adjacent targets may get clumped together.
 Radomes are best for the walk-around fishing boat, RIB, small cruiser or sailboat.
 For sailors, a radome is safe around your halyards and sails because there are no external moving parts to snag your rigging.
 They also use less power than open arrays, an important consideration for long-distance cruisers.